seancorfield/usermanager-example/README.md

 A version of this application that uses the [XTDB 2 database](https://xtdb.com/) instead of SQLite/H2 is also available, on the [`xtdb` branch](https://github.com/seancorfield/usermanager-example/tree/xtdb).

-Aditya Athalye has created a stripped version, using core functions and helper functions instead of several libraries that this version uses: [usermanager-example from first principles](https://github.com/adityaathalye/usermanager-first-principles).
+Aditya Athalye has created a stripped down version, using core functions and helper functions instead of several libraries that this version uses: [usermanager-example from first principles](https://github.com/adityaathalye/usermanager-first-principles).
 Comparing that version and this version is a good exercise in understanding the basic machinery that a web app needs, and what those libraries are doing for you.

 ## Quickstart via Devcontainers or Github Codespaces

 If you have configured your Github account, you can start the project without any other setup.
 It will open a web-based vscode editor backed by a Github Codespace VM.
 (Codespaces is Github's hosted Devcontainer solution)

 [![Open in Github Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/seancorfield/usermanager-example)